UW-Hydro/bmorph/docs/example_workflow_explained.rst

     watershed_raw['seg'] = watershed_raw.isel(time=0)['reachID'].astype(np.int32)
     watershed_ref = xr.open_dataset('../input/nrni_reference_flows.nc').load().rename({'outlet':'site'})[['seg', 'seg_id', 'reference_flow']]

-And in order to select data for the basin of analysis from the larger watershed, we need the topology of the larger watershed as well.
+In order to select data for the basin of analysis from the larger watershed, we need the topology of the larger watershed as well.

 .. code:: ipython3